hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 ## Defining ring attributes of object-ring:1 {#define-object-ring:1}

 You should carefully plan the following ring attributes before deployment of object-ring:1.
-Once the scale-out ring is deployed you cannot change the ring attributes like part power and replica count.
+Once the scale-out ring is deployed you cannot change the ring attributes like **part power** and **replica count**.
 For replica count the recommended and optimal value is 3.

 <table style="text-align: left; vertical-align: top; width:650px;">